dapr/docs/howto/vscode-debugging-daprd/README.md

 ## Wrapping up

-Once you have made the required changes, you should be able to switch to the debug view in VSCode and launch your "daprized" configurations by clicking the "play" button.
-If everything was configured correctly, you should see daprd launch in the VSCode terminal window and the debugger should attach to your application (you should see it's output in the debug window).
+Once you have made the required changes, you should be able to switch to the [debug](https://code.visualstudio.com/Docs/editor/debugging) view in VSCode and launch your daprized configurations by clicking the "play" button.
+If everything was configured correctly, you should see daprd launch in the VSCode terminal window and the [debugger](https://code.visualstudio.com/Docs/editor/debugging) should attach to your application (you should see it's output in the debug window).

+>Note: Since you didn't launch the service(s) using the **dapr** ***run*** cli command, but instead by running **daprd**, the **dapr** ***list*** command will not show a list of apps that are currently running.

 Happy debugging!